 Application Process.
-In order to be listed on the PPL, IUP applications must include, at minimum:
+In order to be listed on the PPL, application packets must include, at minimum:

+- 1. Intended Use Plan Application

-- An overall project description, including a proposed timeline for the replacement work can reasonably be replaced in 2-3 years; - The location of LSL to be replaced, listed by specific addresses; and - Budget estimate
+- An overall project description, including a proposed timeline for the replacement work can reasonably be replaced in 2-3 years;

+- The location of LSL to be replaced, listed by specific addresses; and

+- Budget estimate

+- 2. Environmental Review Checklist

+- 3. Viability Assessment

+- 4. PER/Lead Service Line Replacement Plan